 Engineering training is the formal instructional portion of the training cruise.
-Engineering training is divided into two components: Classroom training, and hands-on, or maintenance training.
+Engineering training is divided into two components: Classroom training, and hands-on or maintenance training.
 A number of STCW knowledge based components are presented during the training segment.

 All engineering cadets and all fourth class cadets must participate in the Engineering Training classes and maintenance training forums.
-First, Second and Third class engineering cadets will receive eight classroom and lab training.
-Fourth-class cadets will receive two days of classroom training and two days of hands-on training in the areas of basic and advanced mechanical skills.
+First, Second, and Third class engineering cadets will receive two classroom days, two lab training days, and two STCW assessment days.
+Fourth-class cadets will receive one day of classroom training and two days of hands-on training in the areas of basic and advanced mechanical skills.